ConceptConceptDocsDocuments

 (i)

-What is meant by the term order of reaction?
+State what is meant by the term rate-determining step.

 (ii)